Anpanman: Retail sales

 By 2006, the Anpanman books had sold over 50 million copies in Japan.
-By the time Takashi Yanase passed away in 2013, the Anpanman picture books had sold 68 million copies.
+By the time Takashi Yanase died in 2013, the Anpanman picture books had sold 68 million copies.
 As of February 2019, Anpanman has sold more than 80 million books.
 As of March 2021, Bandai Namco has sold 2.39 million Anpanman PC units since 1999, including tablet computers.

 Retail sales of Anpanman related products grossed an annual revenue of at least ¥150 billion consecutively for nearly 30 years.

 Box office

 Legacy

 There are five museums across Japan that are dedicated to Anpanman, such as the Yokohama Anpanman Children's Museum & Mall.
 There is also the Yanase Takashi Memorial Hall, a museum dedicated to Takashi Yanase himself.

 Anpanman train livery is featured on some of JR Shikoku trains, such as the JR Shikoku 2000 series DMU and the JR Shikoku 8000 series EMU.

 The Anpanman Official Shop Taipei, the first overseas Anpanman shop specializing in products related to the series, opened at the Shin Kong Mitsukoshi shopping mall in Taipei on September 10, 2015.

 Anpanman inspired the manga and anime series One-Punch Man (ワンパンマン, Wanpanman).
 It is a webcomic/manga series created by One, with the title a play on the titular character.

+In the manga My Hero Academia, the superhero character All Might is shown to have read Anpanman as a child.

 The K-pop group BTS released a song in their hit album Love Yourself: Tear under the name "Anpanman" with many references to the series.